defnull/fediwall/README.md

 ## F.A.Q.

-## I'm a Mastodon admin and I don't want you hitting my server!
+### I'm a Mastodon admin and I don't want you hitting my server!

-That's a shame, but we know some admins and some communities prefer not to make content available, or have other concerns.
-Fediwall tries to be very polite, and it keeps within the API request limits.
+Some admins and some communities prefer not to make content available, or have other concerns.
+Fediwall keeps within the API request limits.
 The users on your instance can also use their account privacy settings to limit how their posts are shared, so it does not have to be done for the whole server.

 Fediwall uses the unauthenticated timeline API to fetch hashtagged posts.
 You can turn off this setting in your instance preferences (uncheck "Server settings -> Discovery -> Allow unauthenticated access to public timelines"), and Fediwall will no longer be able to retrieve the posts.